Quick answer

 How Much Energy Does Cooling an AI Data Center Take?

-All those chips generate enormous amounts of heat, and that heat has to go somewhere.
-Cooling is the single biggest non-computing energy cost in any AI data center in older or less efficient facilities, it can account for more than 30 percent of total electricity use.
+AI chips generate huge amounts of heat, and that heat must be removed to keep the systems running safely.
+As a result, cooling is the largest energy expense in a data center after the computing itself.
+In older or less efficient facilities, cooling can account for more than 30% of total electricity use.

-Data center engineers measure efficiency with Power Usage Effectiveness, or PUE.
-A score of 1.0 means every watt goes directly to the computers.
-The global average is about 1.58, meaning nearly 40 cents of every electricity dollar goes to something other than computing.
+Data center efficiency is measured using a metric called Power Usage Effectiveness (PUE).
+A PUE of 1.0 means every watt of electricity goes directly to the computers.
+The global average is about 1.58, which means a large share of electricity is used for things other than computing, such as cooling, lighting, and power systems.

 | Cooling Method | Typical PUE | Works Up To |